WebOrigami/docs/src/content/framework/tutorial.md

 In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to the graph diagram window occasionally.

-(You can also view the diagram in the Glitch preview pane, but Glitch has a quirk that prevents you from typing an address that starts with a period.
-You would need to type `svg` first and then insert a `.` before that.)
+(You can also view the diagram in the Glitch preview pane.
+A Glitch quirk prevents you from typing an address that starts with a period; instead, you can type `svg` first and insert a `.` before that.)

 <span class="tutorialStep"></span> Leave the graph diagram window open and switch back to the main Glitch window.